Harmonic Mobile Manipulation

-\mypara{Metrics:} We evaluate the performance of all methods with the following metrics:
+\mypara{Metrics:} We evaluate the performance of all methods with:

-\begin{itemize} \item \textbf{Success Rate}: For the tasks of opening doors and fridges, we considered an episode successful if the door or fridge was opened more than $90\%$ and $70\%$ respectively since fridges are normally located in a narrower space and human normally don't fully open the fridge.
-For the task of cleaning the table, we considered the episode successful if the table was cleaned more than $75\%$. \item \textbf{Progress}: This metric indicates how well the agent is making progress toward completing the task.
-Although a softer metric than the success rate, it reveals the agent's progression towards task completion.
-Our tasks are relatively complex and require many steps to be completed, making this a particularly insightful metric, especially in cases where the agent does not reach a high completion rate but makes meaningful progress.
+\textbf{Progress}: This metric (as defined in \ref{sec:main_reward_function}) indicates how much progress the agent made toward completing the task.
+Our tasks are complex and long-horizon, making this an insightful metric, especially where the agent does not reach a high completion rate but makes meaningful progress.

+\textbf{Success Rate}: Success was defined by the task progress: over $90\%$ for door opening, $70\%$ for fridge opening (since normally fridges are located in a narrower space and humans don't fully open the fridge), and $75\%$ for table cleaning.

+\textbf{Episode Length}: Reflects the average steps required for task completion, with episode length capped at $500$ steps.

-\item \textbf{Progress Speed}: This metric reflects the efficiency of the agent in making progress toward task completion.
-It is calculated by:\\ $ \text{Progress Speed} = \frac{\text{Task Progress}}{\text{Episode Length} / \text{Max Episode Length}} $
+\textbf{Progress Speed}: This metric reflects the efficiency of the agent in making progress toward task completion.
+It is calculated by: $ \frac{\text{Task Progress}}{\text{Episode Length} / \text{Max Episode Length}} $